gilbertfrancois/gilbertfrancois.github.io/03_champ_3.md

 | Moment of truth.
 The source file and binary file have been saved to tape.
 Let's **reset** the computer, **rewind** the tape and run our fresh made program: `bload"cas:",r` | ![Champ 02](03_champ208.png)        |
 | Yay!                                                         | ![Champ 02](03_champ209.png)        |

 ## Download links

 - [helloworld_source](helloworld_src.wav): WAV file with the source code.
 Record the sound to cassette and load it in Champ with the command `<ASSEMBLER> L => [ret]` .

+- [helloworld_bin](helloworld_bin.wav): WAV file with the binary.
+Record the sound to cassette and load it in MSX Basic with the command `bload"cas:",r`.